 ‘They took her life… she’ll take her revenge’

-Avenged – aka Savaged – is a 2013 American supernatural exploitation horror feature film written and directed by Michael S. Ojeda, with additional dialogue by Deon van Rooyen.
+Avenged – aka Savaged – is a 2013 American supernatural exploitation horror film written and directed by Michael S. Ojeda, with additional dialogue by Deon van Rooyen.
 It stars Amanda Adrienne, Tom Ardavany and Ronnie Gene Blevins.

-A deaf-mute woman is making a trip across the country when she tries to save a Native American boy from being slaughtered by a group of men.
+A deaf-mute woman is making a trip across the country when she tries to save an Indigenous American boy from being slaughtered by a group of men.
 Her act of bravery has horrific consequences…

-With frequent comparisons to The Crow (1994), Avenged offers a supernatural twist on the rape-revenge plot as popularised in the 1970’s, perhaps most notably by the controversial cult classic, Day of the Woman aka I Spit on Your Grave (1978).
+With frequent comparisons to The Crow (1994), Avenged offers a supernatural twist on the carnal assault-revenge plot as popularised in the 1970s, perhaps most notably by the controversial cult classic, Day of the Woman aka I Spit on Your Grave (1978).
 If you’re an advocate of valiant heroines, director Michael S. Ojeda gives us more reason to root for protagonist, Zoe, than simply being a victim.

 Zoe’s character is the heart of Avenged (originally titled Savaged).
 Even her death isn’t enough to keep her from seeking revenge upon her abusers.
-In the attempt to resurrect Zoe, a Native American shaman, played by Joseph Runningfox (Ravenous) inadvertently summons the bloodthirsty spirit of an Apache war chief that takes host of her body.
+In the attempt to resurrect Zoe, a Native American shaman, played by Joseph Runningfox (Ravenous) inadvertently summons the bloodthirsty spirit of an Apache war chief that takes over her body.
 The story progresses smoothly and we’re thrust into a predictable bar fight, although the juicy scenes of disembowelment offer a nice ingredient.

 As Zoe, actress Amanda Adrienne Smith gives a believable portrayal of the innocent woman-turned-zombie-warrior, and the gore – which consists of scalping, arrows and plenty more – continues in the same vein right up to the emotional climax.

 To further add to the suspense, Zoe is rapidly decaying and she only has so long to hunt down those who wronged her; as well as rescuing her boyfriend, who’s later abducted by the remaining rednecks (appearances by Ronnie Gene Blevins and Rodney Rowland).
 This evokes a certain amount of sorrow as Zoe frantically tapes herself together and tends to her maggot-ridden wounds, knowing that she’ll never be as she once was.